-Logistics Managers /Supply Chain Heads have a lot on their plates such as managing daily operations, handling delivery issues, and keeping a close watch on the freight cost.
-Technology has enabled better control in managing costs, and numerous solutions are available to keep a close eye on the supply chain network, including an automated transportation management system (TMS).
+Logistics Managers /Supply Chain Heads have a lot on their plates, such as managing daily operations, handling delivery issues, and keeping a close watch on the freight cost.
+Technology has enabled better control of operating expenses, and numerous solutions are available to keep a close eye on the supply chain network, including an automated transportation management system (TMS).
 Keeping tabs on freight costs is key to lowering shipment costs, and a functional and unified digital logistics platform can make it all come together.

 Supply chain managers need to focus their attention on hidden costs.
-To do this, they must first accept that logistics functions need to be digitally transformed and automated.
-In other words, organizations need to begin the journey of implementing a transportation management system or TMS, if they haven’t already.
+To do this, they must first accept that logistics functions must be digitally transformed and automated.
+In other words, organizations need to begin the journey of implementing a transportation management system or TMS if they haven’t already.

 A TMS can be critical for many shipping and truckload management organizations, including:

 - Brick-and-mortar and e-commerce businesses.

 - Retail businesses that need accurate shipping data.